-PAYMENT AND REIMBURSEMENT OF PURCHASES AND SERVICES (EPM Section 1, Chapter 9.5.2)
+PAYMENT AND REIMBURSEMENT OF PURCHASES AND SERVICES

+(EPM Section 1, Chapter 9.5.2)

-Child and Family Services (CFS) Caregivers
+Children Services (CS) Caregivers

-Reimbursements can be claimed by using the Child Maintenance Invoice (CS0011) when a caregiver is required to pay "up front" for eligible expenditures.
+Reimbursements are claimed by using the Child Maintenance Invoice (CS0011) when a caregiver is required to pay "up front" for eligible expenditures.
 Caregivers should be aware that some purchases may require prior approval and should only be made in consultation with the service team.
 It is best practice to document the discussion around the rationale and to obtain a copy of the approval or authorization for your records.
 The approval documentation may be required at the time of reimbursement.

 The caregiver must complete the Child Maintenance Invoice (CS0011) and attach receipts as well as the written authorization (if applicable) provided.
 The caregiver then submits the invoice and documentation to the child's caseworker or CSD worker for payment processing.
-Caregivers are encouraged to submit claims as accurately and as promptly as possible, preferably monthly.
-This will help to ensure that reimbursements occur in a timely manner.
+It is an expectation that Caregivers submit expenses on a monthly basis.